As of January 2019, all children up to age 18 are entitled to dental care through their health plan as part of the healthcare services basket.

 - The wait period may exceed those indicated above with parental approval.

-- Complaints regarding treatment or non-provision of services may be submitted to the health plans or the National Health Insurance Law Ombudsman.
+- Complaints regarding treatment or non-provision of services may be submitted to the HMO Commissioner or the National Health Insurance Law Commissioner.

 - For a comprehensive categorized listing of healthcare organizations offering assistance and support, click here.